 A hidden gem of southern Italy, Marina Grande beach in Scilla captivates not only with its scenic beauty but also with its extraordinary cultural richness.
-Set against the idyllic backdrop of Costa Viola, it offers visitors breathtaking views and unique golden sands mixed with fine gravel.
-Nearby stand the fascinating Ruffo Castle and the charming Chianalea district, which together tell the centuries-old history and traditions of the region.
-Marina Grande beach is a key economic and social hub of the Violet Coast, making it an ideal spot for both relaxation and discovering Calabria's heritage.
+Set against the backdrop of Costa Viola, it offers visitors a wide, urban beach with a gravelly-pebbly surface, in places mixed with coarser sand, and views that stay in the memory for a long time.
+Nearby stand the Ruffo Castle and the charming Chianalea district, which together tell the centuries-old history and traditions of the region.
+This is an important beach and the natural centre of Scilla's summer life, ideal for both relaxation and discovering Calabria's heritage.

 Scilla and Surroundings – Cultural Gems Around Marina Grande

-The natural beauty of Marina Grande beach in Scilla is just the beginning of discovering the local attractions that can surprise even the most discerning visitors.
-The coastal landscape of this town, situated at the junction of the Tyrrhenian Sea and the Strait of Messina, is one of the most fascinating examples of the symbiosis between mythical past and modern infrastructure.
-Geospatial analysis indicates exceptionally clean waters classified by ARPACAL as excellent, attracting nature lovers and divers from around the world.
+The natural beauty of Marina Grande beach in Scilla is just the beginning of discovering the local attractions that can surprise even discerning visitors.
+The coastal landscape of this town, situated at the junction of the Tyrrhenian Sea and the Strait of Messina, is one of the most fascinating examples of where mythical past meets everyday life by the sea.
+The beach itself has an urban character, and just a few steps away begin some of the most recognisable views in this part of Calabria.

 Ruffo Castle and the Mythical Scylla

 Perched on a monumental cliff above the beach, Ruffo Castle is not merely a historic fortress but a place of extraordinary stories.
-Its history intertwines with the mythical figure of Scylla from Homer's "Odyssey", making a tour of its walls a journey back to Ancient Greece.
-The castle offers unique perspectives of Marina Grande beach and the Strait of Messina, and its terrace houses the active Faro di Scilla lighthouse.
-The fortress once served as a lookout point against pirates, while today it hosts art exhibitions and conferences, accessible to visitors for a nominal fee.
+Its history intertwines with the mythical figure of Scylla from Homer's "Odyssey," making a tour of its walls a journey through layers of history and legend.
+The castle offers unique perspectives of Marina Grande beach and the Strait of Messina.
+The fortress once served as a lookout point against threats from the sea, and today it remains one of the most important symbols of Scilla.

 The Charming Chianalea District

-Just beyond the castle lies the Chianalea district, known as the Little Venice of Calabria and listed among Italy's most beautiful villages.
-It is characterised by traditional fishermen's houses literally rising from the sea, creating a magical and romantic atmosphere.
-A stroll through this area is the perfect opportunity to absorb the unique ambience, where the sea washes building foundations and boats are parked practically at the doorstep.
-It is here that the tradition of swordfish hunting using felucca boats was born, a practice that continues to define Scilla's culinary and social identity to this day.
+Just beyond the castle lies the Chianalea district, known as the Little Venice of Calabria.
+It is characterised by traditional fishermen's houses literally rising from the sea, creating a unique atmosphere.
+A stroll through this area is the perfect opportunity to absorb the local ambience, where the sea washes building foundations and boats are moored practically at the doorstep.
+Scilla is one of the important centres of the swordfish fishing tradition using felucca boats, which to this day remains strongly linked to the identity of this stretch of coast.

 Unforgettable Views from Piazza San Rocco

-Spectacular visual impressions are also offered by Piazza San Rocco, located in the upper San Giorgio district at an elevation of over 70 metres.
-This spot serves as a popular viewpoint from which visitors can admire spectacular sunsets over Costa Viola and the panorama of Sicily.
-During the warm summer season, it is worth arriving early in the morning to avoid crowds and fully savour the tranquillity.
-Piazza San Rocco is the administrative heart of the town, where the most important religious and social celebrations of the region take place.
+Spectacular visual impressions are also offered by Piazza San Rocco, located in the upper part of Scilla's historic centre at an elevation of over 70 metres.
+This is a popular viewpoint from which visitors can admire sunsets over Costa Viola and the panorama of Sicily.
+In the warm season, it is worth arriving early in the morning or in the late afternoon, when the light is at its best and the heat less oppressive.
+Piazza San Rocco is an important meeting point and venue for local events, not just another stop on the walking route.

 Coastal Cruises